cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 3.7.1 =
+The 3.7.0 version caused a fatal error upon creation of new feeds.
+This has been solved now.

+= 3.7.0 =
+Added an attributes setting feature so missing custom attributes can be enabled and used for configuration and optimisation of your product feeds.
+We finally made the progress status message dynamical so you no longer need to refresh your browser to see what the status of your product feed is.

 = 3.6.9 =
 Fixed a bug: build in stricter UTF8 checks for the description and short_description attributes